Architecture of Rwanda: Colonial architecture

 Rwanda was colonised both by Germany (1897-1916) and Belgium (1916 - 1962).
 Belgian colonial architecture in Rwanda was modest and administrative because of its limited investment and Anti-Urbanisation policies.
 This period marked the shift towards Europeanised architecture.

 Germany's presence in Rwanda was relatively short, but it left behind some early colonial buildings.
 The most notable is Richard Kandt's House, showcasing the introduction of metal roofing, brick walls, and hipped roofing.

 Belgian influence however, was more extensive and institutional.
-The Belgians built Catholic schools, churches, prisons and administrative offices, as well as introduced new materials like like fired clay bricks and cement.
+The Belgians built Catholic schools, churches, prisons and administrative offices, as well as introduced new materials like fired clay bricks and cement.
 However, segregational zoning was introduced and European areas were separated from indigenous settlements.
 Circular buildings were replaced with strict, rectangular buildings with disregard for cultural identity.

 New construction materials allowed for greater durability and permanence in buildings.
 Symmetrical facades and gable roofs were introduced, which emphasised order.
 Colonial buildings introduced electrical wiring, plumbing and glass windows which had previously been absent.